-BAME Vision will introduce who we are and why we formed and share our Mission, Vision and Key Priorities.
+BAME Vision introduced who they are and why they formed and share our Mission, Vision and Key Priorities.
 Meeting delegates to work through case studies and launch the BAME Vision Reaching the Hard to Reach Toolkit

-BAME Vision will share how lived experience and diversity matters and engaging with diverse groups.
+BAME Vision shared how lived experience and diversity matters and engaging with diverse groups.
 Why and how improving workforce, and board and volunteering uptake, underpins successful outreach.
 Encouraging collaboration and sharing organisations/ societies who do this successfully

 Heart of a Charity and Mindset of a Business.

 Heart of a Charity & Mindset of a business was borne out of the question ‘Why?’
-During the pandemic, we questioned why some members couldn’t afford lunch; the aim, to understand the possible barriers and improve lives.
+During the pandemic, Croydon Vision questioned why some members couldn’t afford lunch; the aim, to understand the possible barriers and improve lives.

 Post 16 education for blind and partially sighted students: breaking down barriers and learnings from a pandemic.

-Our Student Support Service launched in April 2020 at the start of the pandemic.
-Since then, our service has expanded so that we now support students in mainstream secondary, further and higher education.
+TPT’s Student Support Service launched in April 2020 at the start of the pandemic.
+Since then, their service has expanded so that they now support students in mainstream secondary, further and higher education.

-In this session our Education team will talk delegates through the barriers faced by blind and partially sighted students in post 16 education.
-We will look at how the pandemic has impacted on how education is delivered and will seek to learn from lessons of setting up an Education service during a pandemic.
+In this session their Education team talked delegates through the barriers faced by blind and partially sighted students in post 16 education.
+With a look at how the pandemic has impacted on how education is delivered and sought to learn from lessons of setting up an Education service during a pandemic.

 Thursday 25 November 2021: Workshop Session 3

 Shine on Access: A spotlight on accessible information